Map It Anywhere (MIA): Empowering Bird's Eye View Mapping using Large-scale Public Data: Related Work

 \textbf{Datasets for BEV Map Prediction:} Existing BEV map prediction datasets are often derived from multi-modal autonomous driving datasets~\cite{Sun2020Waymo, Argoverse, Argoverse2, caesar2020nuscenes, Gosala2023skyeye, Gosala2022pobev} that target various tasks, including BEV prediction.
 These pioneering works depend on manually collected data from costly LiDARs, hence requiring careful calibration with camera setups to ensure accurate correspondence between FPV \& BEV data.
 The BEV is generated by accumulating semantically labeled LiDAR point clouds \& then splatting them to BEV, allowing them to capture dynamic and static classes.
 However, these approaches are \textbf{principally limited} in both \textbf{scale} and \textbf{diversity} due to their high cost, hindering model generalizability.
 In contrast, \coolname~ uses data available on crowd-sourced platforms and can thus obtain FPV-BEV pairs globally, achieving broader diversity \& scale as shown in \cref{tab:dataset_comparison}.

 \textbf{Crowd-sourced Datasets for Learning Geometric Tasks:} Crowd-sourced platforms enable open-source contributors to upload diverse in-the-wild data, significantly empowering generalizability in geometric learning tasks.
 One such notable platform is Mapillary~\cite{Mapillary}, which hosts over 2 billion (and growing) crowd-sourced street-level images from various locations worldwide, captured by different cameras across all seasons and times.
 Mapillary has been notably used for tasks such as depth estimation~\cite{antequera2020mapdepth}, lifelong place recognition~\cite{warburg2020mapstreet}, and visual localization~\cite{Jafarzadeh2021crowddriven, sarlin2023orienternet}.
 Most related to our work, OrienterNet~\cite{sarlin2023orienternet} addresses visual localization within a large top-down map, curating a large-scale localization dataset provided by crowd-sourced platforms, Mapillary \cite{Mapillary} for FPV images and OpenStreetMap \cite{OpenStreetMap} (OSM) for large BEV maps.
-However, the OrienterNet pipeline for rasterizing maps is not suitable for BEV prediction as it renders large maps, mimics OSM style, and includes graphical elements/labels irrelevant to the map prediction task. \coolname{} further refines the OrienterNet pipeline by enabling automatic curation and collection of semantic maps, alignment of BEV renders with satellite images, and inference of missing OSM sidewalk geometries, thus providing rich semantic maps that are ready for BEV map prediction.
+However, the OrienterNet pipeline for rasterizing maps is not suitable for BEV prediction as it renders large maps, mimics OSM style, and includes graphical elements/labels irrelevant to the map prediction task.
+We illustrate the qualitative differences in Figs. \ref{fig:comp_render} and \ref{fig:comp_orienternet_render} (shared in the Appendix). \coolname{} further refines the OrienterNet pipeline by enabling automatic curation and collection of semantic maps, alignment of BEV renders with satellite images, and inference of missing OSM sidewalk geometries, thus providing rich semantic maps that are ready for BEV map prediction.